zarfld/AVB-Windows/README.md

 - **Porting Open Source Code**: Adapting existing open-source AVB components to work on Windows.
 - **Performance Optimization**: Ensuring the AVB stack and driver are optimized for performance on Windows.
 - **Testing and Validation**: Building test environments to ensure compatibility and functionality with AVB networks and devices.

+## Verifying Repository Permissions and Existence

+### Check Repository Permissions

+Ensure that the repository permissions are correctly set up.
+The CI pipeline might be failing due to insufficient permissions to access the repository.
+Verify that the GitHub token used in the CI pipeline has the necessary permissions to access the repository.
+You can check the permissions in the `secrets` section of the repository settings.

+### Verify Repository Existence

+Ensure that the repository `zarfld/AVB-Windows` actually exists on GitHub.
+The error message "Repository not found" suggests that the repository might not exist or has been renamed or deleted.
+Verify the existence of the repository by visiting the URL `https://github.com/zarfld/AVB-Windows/` in a web browser.